CourtneyBrousseau/pokeportal/ANSWERS.md

 The first error was thrown because the database had not been migrated (so I ran rails db:migrate which has to be run every time the database schema is changed).
 The second error was thrown because the Pokemon Controller doesn't exist yet but it's referenced in the starter code.

 # Q1: How are the random Pokemon appearing?
 What is the common factor between all the possible Pokemon that appear? *
+In the index method in the home_controller, it selects a random trainerless pokemon from the Pokemon in the database.
+In the index view, it displays this Pokemon.

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.